roro1239/Landing-page/README.md

 # Landing-page
-Landing page to display CSS and HTML skills.
+Landing page template  to display CSS and HTML skills.